pete6184/SQLAlchemy_Challenge/README.md

+# SQLAlchemy - Surfs Up!

+## Requirements & Summary
+This assignment was constructed in Jupyter Notebook and the following analysis was completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.

+This challenge provided me an alternative method for creating and accessing databases.
+I used the information in two seperate databases to analyze precipitation data in Honolulu.

+## Background
 ![surfs-up.png](Images/surfsup.png)

 Congratulations!
 You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii!
 To help with your trip planning, you need to do some climate analysis on the area.
 The following outlines what you need to do.

 ## Step 1 - Climate Analysis and Exploration

-The following analysis was completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.
+Use the provided starter notebook and hawaii.sqlite files to complete your climate analysis and data exploration.

 * First, I used SQLAlchemy to connect to the sqlite database and reflect the tables into two classes named `Station` and `Measurement`.

 * Then I linked Python to the database by creating an SQLAlchemy session.

 ### Precipitation Analysis
 * I stated by finding the most recent date in the data set.

 * Using this data, I retrieved the last 12 months of precipitation data by querying the 12 preceding months of data.